2023–24 Memphis Grizzlies season: Draft

 The Grizzlies had one first-round pick and two second-round picks entering the draft.
+One of the second-round picks, which landed 45th, was acquired from the Minnesota Timberwolves via trade in 2022.

 GG Jackson, a former five-star recruit, fell to the second round and took advantage of ample opportunity amidst the team's injury woes.
 He was later recognized as the first player not yet in his twenties to be named to an All-Rookie Team who was also not a first-round pick.
 Jackson's 14.6 points per game placed him 4th in the rookie class, buoyed by a highlight 44-point outburst on April 14 that was a franchise rookie record.